Update: ‘A Ford F-100 or F-200?’ section added.

 On April 27, 2021, Ford announced Ford Ion Park, a new facility for the R&D of battery and battery cell technology and potentially even manufacturing batteries in the future.
 This will be in addition to the 200,000-square-foot learning lab for developing, testing, and building vehicle battery cells and cell arrays, located in the same place in late 2022.
 The next-gen Ford electric truck should pack batteries developed at the Ford Ion Park.

 On July 27, 2021, Ford confirmed that it will construct the Ford Ion Park in Romulus, a city in Michigan’s Wayne County.
 USD 100 million will go into this project, which will be more than half of the company’s USD 185 million committed investment in developing, testing, and building battery cells and cell arrays.
 The Blue Oval plans to refurbish an existing 270,000 sq.-ft. facility to accommodate up to 200 engineers and make space for pilot-scale equipment for electrode, cell, and array design and production innovation and engineering.

 Ford will develop ‘IonBoost’ lithium-ion batteries consisting of unique pouch cells with special chemistry, Farley Jr. said at the 2021 Capital Markets Day event on May 26, 2021.
 These batteries will have Ford’s own battery control algorithm, and be suitable for larger vehicles, including trucks and SUVs.
 ‘IonBoost+’ will be the name of Ford’s next-gen battery technology, Thai-Tang said at the same event.

 This cell chemistry (IonBoost+), coupled with Ford’s proprietary battery control algorithm featuring high accuracy sensing technology, delivers higher efficiency and range for customers.
 Our pouch cell format is unique and ideal for powering larger vehicles and performance products.Hau Thai-Tang, former chief industrial platform officer, Ford (2021 Capital Markets Day on May 26, 2021)

-For its commercial vehicles, Ford will develop IonBoost Pro batteries consisting of cheaper lithium iron phosphate cells.
+Ford will also develop IonBoost Pro batteries consisting of cheaper lithium iron phosphate cells.